 The splendid flint entrance, built to look like a Gothic church, stands high above West Wycombe and the valley.
 Flints are found locally in the fields in the Chilterns and were much used as a building material.

 After entering the Caves you will come to the small Steward’s cave on the right.
 Here you will find tools similar to those used by the 18th.
 Century workers; picks with both long and short heads, crowbars, hammers, shovels.
-Light was entirely provided by candles.
+The light was entirely provided by candles.

 The picks were for hacking at the chalk, which is hard and tends to come away in flakes or chalk blocks, known as ‘clunch’.
 You can still easily make out individual pick marks in many places on the walls of the Caves, and also in odd places, small recesses where candles were placed in holders in the walls to provide light.